Jeong Su-il: Life in North Korea and espionage

-Jeong and his wife, Pak Kwangsuk, migrated to Pyongyang, North Korea, in 1963, where he became naturalized as a citizen.
-Their choice to go to North Korea may have been influenced by lack of opportunities in China, discrimination against ethnic Koreans, and/or the anti-academic sentiments of government leaders.
+Jeong and his wife, Pak Kwangsuk, migrated to Pyongyang, North Korea, in 1963, where he became naturalised as a citizen.
+Their choice to go to North Korea may have been influenced by the lack of opportunities in China, discrimination against ethnic Koreans, and/or the anti-academic sentiments of government leaders.
 Jeong worked at the Eastern Studies Department of Pyongyang International Relations University from 1964 to 1968, and then taught Arabic at Pyongyang International Language University from 1969 to 1974.
 He and his wife had three daughters in North Korea.
 Jeong also continued to stay in touch with and visit his family in Yanbian.

 He was trained as a spy beginning in September 1974, and continued training for five years.
 In January 1979, Jeong adopted the pseudonym Yi Ch'olsu and travelled to Lebanon, acquiring a Lebanese passport later that year.
 He also travelled to Tunisia, Papua New Guinea, and the Philippines, and acquired Filipino citizenship in February 1984.
 From 1982 to 1984, he taught in Malaysia at the University of Malaya in the Academy of Islamic Studies.